-6 The Start Date requirements do not apply to existing ACR projects that renew a Crediting Period.
+8 The Start Date requirements do not apply to existing ACR projects that renew a Crediting Period.
 In these instances, the initial project Start Date, as previously validated, shall apply and shall be accepted in the Crediting Period renewal validation process on a de facto basis.

-7 Projects transferring to ACR from another GHG program and that have reached the end of a Crediting Period may apply for an initial Crediting Period at ACR per ACR Standard requirements.
-The project must have been successfully validated and/or verified at the previous GHG program, and must have a validated/verified Start Date of January 1, 2000, or after.
+9 All projects transferring to ACR from another GHG program must have a validated/verified Start Date of January 1, 2000, or after and will maintain their original project Start Date.
+Projects transferring to ACR from another GHG program and that have reached the end of a Crediting Period may apply for an initial Crediting Period at ACR per ACR Standard requirements.
+The project must have been successfully validated and/or verified at the previous GHG program.

-8 A methodology is considered "newly approved" if ACR has published it no more than 6 months prior to the project's listing or registration with ACR.
+10 A methodology is considered "newly approved" if ACR has published it no more than 6 months prior to the project's listing or registration with ACR.
 See Chapter 6 for guidance on ACR listing and registration requirements.

-9 The project must demonstrate that it was not eligible under the previously published version of the relevant methodology, without the newly approved modification.
+11 The project must demonstrate that it was not eligible under the previously published version of the relevant methodology, without the newly approved modification.